 When Then An HGT is submitted for the initial IRB review (cont.)
 IBC approval letter: The IRB will accept concurrent review of HGT protocols while the principal investigator is seeking IBC approval and FDA review However, IRB final approval is contingent on receipt of these items for review Full committee review may be required again based on these items once submitted An HGT protocol is scheduled to be reviewed The IBC Analyst is contacted to see if there is any information that should be conveyed to the IRB.
-An IRB member requests that a member of the IBC serve as a consultant to the IRB The IBC Analyst may be contacted The IBC Analyst: Recommends a member Provides contact information An emergency use protocol involving HGT is submitted The IRB Administrator and IBC Administrator are informed immediately.
-HGT protocol amendments or adverse events might increase the risk to subjects The IRB Administrator is notified.
+An IRB member requests that a member of the IBC serve as a consultant to the IRB The IBC Analyst may be contacted The IBC Analyst: Recommends a member Provides contact information An emergency use protocol involving HGT is submitted The Director of Research Compliance-IRB and Director of Research Compliance-IBC are informed immediately.
+HGT protocol amendments or adverse events might increase the risk to subjects The Director of Research Compliance-IRB is notified.